 The contact information that you post online in the ATA Directory of Translators and Interpreters is easily accessible to the business community and the general public.
 That is its purpose: to help you get legitimate business.
 Knowing the information is readily available online also means that you need to keep your guard up.

 In response to the many calls and emails from members, I have reported the targeting of ATA members to the Internet Fraud Complaint Center (IFCC).
 According to the IFCC website, "The IFCC is a partnership between the Federal Bureau of Investigation and the National White Collar Crime Center."

 I encourage you to report any Internet scam messages that you receive.
 And email ATA's Executive Director as well.

 Tips for Recognizing and Avoiding Fake Check Scams

 If someone you don't know wants to pay you by check but wants you to wire some of the money back, beware!
 It's a scam that could cost you thousands of dollars.

-- You are responsible for the checks you deposit.
-That's because you're in the best position to determine the risk – you're the one dealing directly with the person who is arranging for the check to be sent to you.
 When a check bounces, the bank deducts the amount that was originally credited to your account.
-If there isn't enough to cover it, the bank may be able to take money from other accounts you have at that institution, or sue you to recover the funds.
+If there isn't enough to cover it, the bank may be able to take money from other accounts you have at that institution or sue you to recover the funds.
 In some cases, law enforcement authorities could bring charges against the victims because it may look like they were involved in the scam and knew the check was counterfeit.